dreamportdev/Osdev-Notes/04_Memory_Management/02_Physical_Memory.md

 But how do we mark a page as taken or free?
 We need to translate row/column in an address, or the address in row/column.
 Let's assume that we asked fro a free page and we found the first available bit at row 0 and column 3, how we translate it to address, well for that we need few extra info:

-* The page size (we should know what is the size of the page you are using), Let's call it `PAGE_SIZE`
+* The page size (we should know what is the size of the page we are using), Let's call it `PAGE_SIZE`
 * How many bits are in a row (it's up to us to decide it, in this example we are using an unsigned char, but most probably in real life it is going to be a `uint32_t` for 32bit OS or `uint64_t` for 64bit os) let's call it `BITS_PER_ROW`

 To get the address we just need to do: